deckarep/dungeon-rush/README.md

       * Use less globals
       * Fix namespace issues
       * Remove redundant naming like some enumerations have their container name as the prefix
-      * ✅ Use some Zig based collections like the `generic` LinkList over the original C ADT style.
+      * ✅ Use some Zig based collections like the `generic` LinkList over the original C ADT style
       * Bonus: Introduce unit-tests
       * Get building for other OSes (w/ community contributions)
+      * Migrated hardcoded textures, music + sound sfx out of the source code and into config files
+        * This will allow the game to be easily skinned, for a whole new experience.
   4. Phase 4: ???
       * I'd love to port this to Raylib.

 ## Why Zig?
-Cause it's a game-changing, bad-ass language that unlocks super-powers and clicks in my head and this was a great learning experience.
+Cause it's a game-changing, bad-ass language that unlocks super-powers and was a fun learning experience.

 ## Source
   * `zrc/` - Ziglang port (by @deckarep)